utku-turan/Outforce-Training/Markdown/Markdown.md

 ``This entire `sentence` is code.``

 ### Code Blocks
-To create code blocks, indent every line of the block by at least four spaces or one tab.<br>
+To create code blocks, indent every line of the block by at least four spaces or one tab.

      code written here

-Fenced Code Block<br>
+Fenced Code Block is done using \``` <br>
 ```
 {
   "firstName": "John",